crackergirl/Cryptocurrency-proyect-Final/README.md

 Keywords: TDD, Laravel, Laravel cache, CoinLore API

+How did we have worked:

+- At first we have made two endpoints each one.
+We made one brach for one endpoint.
+- However, we realized that we have mixed the main purpose from each service class (a service was capable of used the cache and the CoinLore implementation).
+After that, we have done all together in order to obtain a better result.
+In this approach, we have made also branches to make a code refactor.

 Tasks that we have done:

+- For each endpoint we have created a controller and a service class.

 - We have created an interface  for the cache implementation.
 This interface is located in Application/CacheSource folder.
 Moreover , the class that used this interface is located